Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The easiest way to propagate lily of the valley is by division.
-You can divide it in the spring before they bloom or in the fall when they are dormant.
+You can divide the rhizomes in the spring before they bloom or in the fall when they are dormant.
 Use a garden fork to carefully dig up the rhizomes and gently pry them apart.
 Make sure that each rhizome division has its own root system.
 Replant the divisions four inches apart.
 The plants will spread quickly to fill in the empty area.

-You can also divide the plants after they have finished blooming.
+You can also divide the plants after they have finished blooming in the late spring.
 If you try to divide them while they are budded or actively flowering, the flowers will die.
 So after the plants have finished flowering, gently dig them up, pry the rhizomes apart and replant the divisions four inches apart.

 No matter when you divide your plants, remember to water them well afterwards and keep them watered so that the roots can get established.